cejuliano/hydra_single_cell/README.md

 - `Hydra_PFMs/` - JASPAR motifs identified in Hydra proteins.
 - `JASPAR2018_CORE_redundant_pfms_jaspar/` - Complete set of available JASPAR motifs (available at http://jaspar.genereg.net)

+#### `cluster_results/`

+Many steps of URD involve simulations, which are non-deterministic.
+Thus, we include the results of our simulations so that results can be reproduced exactly.

+- `ectoderm-flood-dml40-295441.rds` - 'Flood' simulations for determining pseudotime in the ectodermal epithelial cells
+- `ectoderm-walks-dml40-20F-40B.rds` - Biased random walk simulations in the ectodermal epithelial cells
+- `endoderm-flood-dmK60S6-NW-607654556.rds` - 'Flood' simulations for determining pseudotime in the endodermal epithelial cells
+- `endoderm-walks-dmK60S6-0F-500B-232119170.rds` - Biased random walk simulations in the endodermal epithelial cells
+- `ic-clusters.txt` - Cluster assignments in the interstitial lineage used for determining the root and tips
+- `ic-dm-100NN-localS.rds`  - Diffusion map in the interstitial lineage
+- `ic-flood-100NN-localS-39136755.rds` - 'Flood' simulations for determining pseudotime in the interstitial lineage cells
+- `ic-terminal-nematocytes.txt` - List of 'terminal nematocyte' cells that were excluded in building the interstitial lineage differentiation tree
+- `ic-var.txt` - List of variable genes in the interstitial lineage used for determining outlier cells
+- `ic-walks-100NN-localS-0F-100B-920281002.rds` - Biased random walk simulations in the interstitial cells
+- `male-flood-dmg75-rootI20_7.rds` - 'Flood' simulations for determining pseudotime in the male germline cells (transcriptome aligned, beginning at cluster 7)
+- `male-flood-dmg75-rootI20_9.rds` - 'Flood' simulations for determining pseudotime in the male germline cells (transcriptome aligned, beginning at cluster 9)
+- `malegenome-flood-dmg75-rootI20_12.rds` - 'Flood' simulations for determining pseudotime in the male germline cells (genome aligned, beginning at cluster 12)
+- `malegenome-flood-dmg75-rootI20_4.rds` - 'Flood' simulations for determining pseudotime in the male germline cells (transcriptome aligned, beginning at cluster 4)
+- `spumous-flood-dmg75-rootI20_3.rds` - 'Flood' simulations for determining pseudotime in the spumous mucous cells
+- `zymogen-flood-dmg75-rootI20_10.rds` - 'Flood' simulations for determining pseudotime in the granular mucous and zymogen gland cells (beginning at cluster 10)
+- `zymogen-flood-dmg75-rootI20_11.rds` - 'Flood' simulations for determining pseudotime in the granular mucous and zymogen gland cells (beginning at cluster 11)